Lemon Rice Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy Lemon Rice Recipe is bursting with lemon flavor!
-It’s a delicious way to turn plain rice into an exotic dish and is the perfect accompaniment to any meats and veggies.
+This easy lemon rice recipe is bursting with lemon flavor!
+It’s a great way to turn plain rice into an exotic dish and is the perfect accompaniment to any meats and veggies.

 Lemon Rice served in a skillet, with a spoon mixing through it.

-As the temperature starts to climb, it’s time to introduce vibrant citrus flavors to our meals, and this zesty Lemon Rice makes a wonderful side dish for your dinner line-up.
+In this household, we’re all about rice!
+From Jeera rice to Mediterranean rice, we love to inhale it all!
+But now, with the warmer weather finally creeping in, it’s time to reintroduce vibrant citrus flavors to our meals, and this zesty Lemon Rice makes a wonderful side dish for your dinner line-up.
 Think creamy, slightly tangy, and packed with bright, irresistible lemon essence; this rice recipe is versatile enough to pair with your favorite fish or meat dishes and will make your meals that much better.
-Thus, if you want to learn how to make lemon rice, let’s dive into this simple and flavorful recipe!

 What You’ll Need

-These simple ingredients come together to create a vibrant and flavorful lemon rice dish that’s perfect as a side or a light meal.
+These simple ingredients will turn regular rice into a vibrant and flavorful lemon rice dish that’s perfect as a side or a light meal.
+I’ve included some notes and substitutions below, but please scroll down to the recipe card for full amounts and complete instructions.

 • Butter – Adds flavor to the rice, but you could also use ghee.

-• Olive oil – Canola oil or vegetable oil are good alternatives.
+• Olive oil – Canola oil, avocado oil, or vegetable oil are good alternatives.

-• Green onions (white parts only) – Chopped shallots or yellow onion would also work.
+• Green onions (white parts only) – Chopped shallots or yellow onions would also work.

 • Garlic – I use fresh garlic but garlic powder is okay to use.